-Since 1980, the air tour industry in the State of Hawaii has grown rapidly, particularly on the islands of Oahu, Kauai, Mauai, and Hawaii.
+Since 1980, the air tour industry in the State of Hawaii has grown rapidly, particularly on the islands of Oahu, Kauai, Maui, and Hawaii.
 The growth of the tourist industry, the beauty of the islands, and the inaccessibility of some areas on the islands generated significant growth in the number of air tour flights.
 In 1982, there were approximately 63,000 helicopter and 11,000 airplane tour flights.
 By 1991, these numbers had increased to approximately 101,000 for helicopters and 18,000 for airplanes.

 The growth of the air tour sightseeing industry in Hawaii has been associated with an escalation of accidents.
 During the 9 years between 1982 and 1991, there were 11 air tour accidents with 24 fatalities.
 The accident data shows an escalation of accidents in the 3-year period between 1991 and 1994, during which time there were 20 air tour accidents with 24 fatalities.
 The apparent causes of the accidents ranged from engine power loss to encounters with adverse weather.
-Contributing factors to the causes and seriousness of accidents were: operation beyond the demonstrated performance envelope of the aircraft, inadequate preflight planning for weather and routes, lack of survival equipment, and flying at low altitudes (which does not allow time for recovery or forced landing preparation in the event of a power failure).
+Contributing factors to the causes and seriousness of accidents were: Operation beyond the demonstrated performance envelope of the aircraft, inadequate preflight planning for weather and routes, lack of survival equipment, and flying at low altitudes (which does not allow time for recovery or forced landing preparation in the event of a power failure).
 Despite voluntary measures taken by some Hawaii air tour operators and an increase in FAA's inspections, a rise in the number of accidents occurred, indicating a need for additional measures to ensure safe air tour operations in Hawaii.

 On September 26, 1994, the FAA published the emergency final rule, SFAR No. 71 (59 FR 49138).
-This action was taken because of the increase in the number of fatal accidents involving air tour aircraft during the period 1991-1994 and the causes of those accidents.
+This action was taken because of the increase in the number of fatal accidents involving air tour aircraft during the period 1991-

+1994 and the causes of those accidents.
 The emergency regulatory action established additional operating procedures, including minimum safe altitudes (and associated increases in visual flight rules (VFR) weather minimums), minimum equipment requirements, and operational limitations for air tour aircraft in the state of Hawaii.
-On October 30, 1997, SFAR 71 was extended until October 26, 2000
+On October 30, 1997, SFAR 71 was extended until October 26, 2000.

 Since the FAA believes that SFAR 71 has been successful in preventing further accidents, the FAA is developing a national air tour safety rule that would address similar issues identified in SFAR 71.
-Once that rulemaking is complete, this national rule would replace SFAR 71, which would then be rescinded.

-This proposal would extend SFAR 71 for an additional 3 years.
-As stated in the extension of SFAR 71, the FAA intends to issue a notice of proposed rulemaking applicable to all air tour operators concerning air tour safety.
-This national rule will be responsive to NTSB comments and will consider issues raised by commenters who responded to SFAR 71 in 1994.
+This proposal for a national rule will also be responsive to NTSB comments and will consider issues raised by commenters who responded to SFAR 71 in 1994.
+The FAA still anticipates that the national rule would replace SFAR 71.
+This final rule extends SFAR 71 for an additional 3 years, which will allow time to issue the national rule, applicable to all air tour operators concerning air tour safety.